myapos/progress-bar-for-react/README.md

 ### Testing

-This component is tested using Cypress and storybook
+This component is tested using Cypress and Vite Server

 You can use the following commands

-- `npm test` to run storybook and cypress in browser mode.
+- `npm test` to run vite dev server and cypress in browser mode.
-- `npm run test:headless` to run storybook and cypress in headless mode.
+- `npm run test:headless` to run vite dev server and cypress in headless mode.

 ### License